voqal/voqal/README.md

 <!-- Plugin description -->

-Voqal (pronounced vocal) is a vocal programming assistant.
-Voqal allows you to program in IntelliJ with OpenAI's GPT4 using only your voice.
-Using Voqal, you can simply ask for code to be explained or modified using natural spoken language.
-No more copy/pasting to ChatGPT!
+The Voqal Assistant is a programming assistant built for software developers looking to enhance their productivity with natural language programming.
+Using Voqal, you can navigate, write code, and debug software in JetBrains IDEs using only your voice.
+Voqal is fully configurable and privacy-focused, allowing you to customize your experience and control your data.
+Voqal collects no personal data, audio recordings, or source code and supports 100% on-device processing.

 <!-- Plugin description end -->